 - Following a one-off exposure to an extremely high level of noise.

-If your hearing becomes permanently impaired because of your work environment, you may be entitled to make a claim for hearing aids or lump sum compensation.
+If your hearing is impaired because of your noisy work environment (and even if you left that noisy work environment many years ago), you may be entitled to make a claim for hearing aids and (potentially) lump sum compensation.

 How do I make a claim for industrial deafness?